liamgreubel/CS32_ZombieGame/README.md

-C++ zombie game project with provided code skeleton
+C++ zombie game project with GUI provided by instructors.

+To run on Mac, download:
+- XQuarts
+- FreeGlut (via homebrew)